MayankShrivastava17/mail-box/README.md

 Schedule Selector will have more features of,

 A. Recurring Schedule
-	This feature allows to sent the mail automatically to the recipient after every 20 or 30 seconds.
+	This feature allows to sent the mail automatically to the recipient after certain interval.

 B. Weekly Schedule
 	Using this feature, the user can sent the mail to recipient on any particular day and time of every week automatically.